This eggplant dip is made with baked eggplant and tahini for a delicious dip or spread. Makes a perfect appetizer served with pita breads or veggies.

-- Pierce the eggplants a few times with a fork (or a knife) and place onto a parchment lined baking tray.
+- Poke holes in the eggplants a few times with a fork and place onto a parchment lined baking tray.
 Bake whole in the oven for 45 minutes until soft.
-Remove from the oven and allow to cool.

-- Once cooled, slice the eggplant in half and scrape the insides out into a bowl, discarding the skins.
+- Once cooled, slice the eggplants in half and scrape the insides out into a bowl, discarding the skins.

-- Add the cooked eggplant, olive oil, crushed garlic, lemon juice, cumin, sea salt, tahini and vegan mayonnaise to the food processor and process until well combined.
+- Add the cooked eggplant, lemon juice and crushed garlic, olive oil, tahini, cumin and smoked paprika to the food processor and process until smooth.

 - Transfer to a bowl and add the salt and chopped parsley and stir it in.